Particle Filters for Robotic State Estimation

 After applying this to each particle, we get a new particle distribution.

-\[\Big\{x^{(i)}_{k+1} = f(x^{(i)}_k, u_k) + q_k\Big\}_{i=1,...N}\]
+\[\Big\{x^{(i)}_{k+1} = f(x^{(i)}_k, u_k) + q_k\Big\}_{i=1,...N}\](where $u_k$ is an optional control input.
+In our case, I’ve chosen to ignore it for simplicity since we already encode velocity in our state.
+If we wanted to account for second-order effects like acceleration/angular acceleration, then we could include it.)

 The update function $f$ can actually be taken right from the EKF; remember to add in the noise at the end too.
 And that’s the entirety of the motion model: we simply apply this function to each particle to get its new state estimate.